Focused action: leadership strategies for high-performance women (Part 4)

 This can be a significant dilemma.
 Saying no to your boss is about confronting the established power structure.
 It can have an impact on your relationship and sense of belonging.
 It can be threatening because we might look foolish.
 However, we have to question the deeper and longer-term impact of saying yes to something that does not align with who you are, what you want and where you are trying to get to.
 The trap many of us fall into is black or white thinking – also known as the tyranny of the OR: it’s either good or bad; black or white; half-full or half-empty.
 This sort of thinking doesn’t help us to become good leaders – in fact, all it does is reinforce limited beliefs and low innovation.

-The questions to ask are: how can we challenge the established power structure AND say no without destabilising it?
+To create a focused action leadership strategy, the questions to ask are: how can we challenge the established power structure AND say no without destabilising it?
 How can we say no to our boss and others AND maintain a good relationship and sense of belonging?
 How can we ask foolish questions AND be wise?
 How can we put ourselves first AND support others?

 These are big questions, particularly for women.
 In our culture, women are often expected to be the pleaser, to do everything for everyone else and put their needs last.
 And this makes sense for women who are mothers: the vast majority of the early child-rearing years requires significant sacrifice and putting babies’ and children’s needs first.
 5 years of putting other peoples’ needs first creates mental and behavioural habits that can be hard to change.
 Change requires power to act and resilience to keep on acting.